 • End of last registered term

-Choosing Your Post-OPT Start Date
+Choosing Your Start Date

 If you have not used any Pre-Completion OPT time, you may request up to 12-months of Post-Completion OPT.
 You must request a start date within the 60-day grace period of your program.
 You select your own start and end date for OPT (even if you do not yet have a job offer).